Unable to connect between server and client VMs over NSX VPN tunnel (IPSec/L2VPN)

 Cause

-To determine this, packet captures can be done at various points on the Edge where the VPN traffic passes in order to confirm the SQL traffic is passing normally, as well as the associated MTU of the packets.
+To determine this, packet captures can be done at various points on the Edge where the VPN traffic passes in order to confirm the VM traffic is passing normally, as well as the associated MTU of the packets.
 If the traffic is seen to leave the NSX Tier-0 with an MTU too large (the exact value will depend on the datapath) then the packets will get dropped outside of NSX.
 Some example capture points could be:

-• Ingress to the IPsec VPN
+• Ingress to the VPN

 • This could be either the Tier-0 or Tier-1 gateway, depending on the VPN configuration

-• If the IPsec VPN is on a Tier-1 (T1), the uplink between the T1 and T0 gateways
+• If the VPN is on a Tier-1 (T1), the uplink between the T1 and T0 gateways

 • The egress from the T0 gateway to the WAN or next hop in the datapath

-For example, the below image shows packets from the SQL server leaving the T0 gateway uplink interface to the WAN as expected, however the size is too large (1582) to traverse the WAN and so are dropped before reaching the client, leading to a timeout.
+For example, the below image shows packets from the server leaving the T0 gateway uplink interface to the WAN as expected, however the size is too large (1582) to traverse the WAN and so are dropped before reaching the client, leading to a timeout.

 NOTE: Based on the volume of traffic that may be observed with the capture, caution must be taken to prevent any impact to the Edge node itself.
 Therefore if additional assistance is required, please create a Broadcom Support case for assistance: Creating and managing Broadcom support request (SR) cases